 Launching is not for the faint of heart.
 It takes stamina.
 It’s a time when you want to take your vitamins and perhaps have a green smoothie on top of that, just for good measure.
-Inevitably, tech issue will arise, you’ll have to make last-minute changes, or you’ll find that something that you thought was taken care of was–most definitely–not taken care of.
+Inevitably, tech issues will arise, you’ll have to make last-minute changes, or you’ll find that something that you thought was taken care of was — most definitely — not taken care of.

 What you can definitely take care of?
-You–and you’re your most important asset.
+You — and you’re your most important asset.
 Here are seven ways to practice self-care during a launch.
+For more tips, tricks, and resources, check out The Coaching Blueprint digital marketing program.

 #1: Plan your launch, far far (far!) in advance.
 Thirty days is not enough time.
 Sixty days might not even be enough time.
 Giving yourself only two months to build momentum about a new offering is not likely to give you much room for self-care, especially in the two weeks leading into go-time for your product or offering.
 Give yourself ample time and space to both get the work done, and get that much-needed massage.